Introduction to the types of ganache in chocolate making

 – Molded ganaches:

 These ganaches are the ones that fill molds.
 A layer of chocolate is added to the mold beforehand.
 Once they harden (crystallize), they are capped with a layer of chocolate.
+Once unmolded, they are known for their shiny appearance.

-– Dressed or piped ganaches:
+– Dressed or piped ganache (ganache for piping) :

-These ganaches are dressed to form chocolate ganache candies.
-The most famous is the “Gold” puck, in the chocolate making.
+The most famous is the “Gold” puck in chocolate making.
 This technical dark chocolate ganache is rich in butter and is shaped into a ball and then flattened to form a palet.

 Decorative piping ganache is another common use of it in the pastry-making process.

-– Liquid and semi-liquid ganaches, for One-shot machine:
+– Liquid and semi-liquid ganaches for One-shot machine:

 – Ganache with variable shelf life: